exercism/python/exercises/concept/plane-tickets/.docs/instructions.md

 Conda Airlines would like to have a unique code for each ticket.
 Since they are a big airline, they have a lot of flights.
-Meaning that there are multiple flights with the same seat number.
+This means that there are multiple flights with the same seat number.
 They want you to create a system that creates a unique ticket that is _12_ characters long string code for identification.

 This code begins with the `assigned_seat` followed by the `flight_id`.